nathanp1206/front_end_project/README.md

 ###### Credits

-Thank You to Clint Fleetwood for all your help, patience, and guidance.
+Thank You to Clint Fleetwood and Ally Brannon for all your help, patience, and guidance.